Go to Juicer

 Mario

-Updated 2 months ago
+Updated 3 weeks ago

-Move the embed.js line of your Juicer embed code to the very bottom of your <body></body>tag.
-This will make it so the browser won't try to load the Juicer script until everything above it is loaded first.
+Move the embed.js line from your Juicer embed code to the bottom of your <body> tag.
+This ensures your browser loads all other content before processing the Juicer script.

 If Juicer is way below the fold on your site, it's probably best not to load Juicer until it is visible on the page (when the user has scrolled down to it).